gimbalabs/csk-003/CSK-003-Part-4.md

 5. Now, just like we display the values of ```symbol``` and ```lookup```, we can do the same with ```name``` and ```price```

-## Making it user friendly: what should we display before the user looks up a symbol?
+## Improving the User Experience: What should we display before the user looks up a symbol?
 With the following function, we can change the behavior of our card, before and after user input.
 We need to ```import``` Fragment in order for this code to work.

 ```